-Jerusalem is a vibrant and modern city steeped in history, a mix of old and new – even in its art scene.
+Jerusalem is a vibrant and modern city steeped in history, a mix of old and new – and you can see this in Jerusalem’s art galleries.
 From bustling markets to quiet back streets, fascinating museums, and delicious street food, Jerusalem is a multicultural, diverse, and exciting city.
 Art and expression have always been at the center of civilization.
 Dating back to Biblical times, this thriving metropolis is rich with art.
 Here is our list of the best art galleries in Jerusalem.
 Whether you just like to window shop or want to bring home an original piece, Jerusalem has it all.
 These fascinating galleries can be visited on your own, but you may also pass some of them on a tour of Jerusalem.

 The Jerusalem House of Quality